2 minute read

-I’ve been wrestling with SSH key management in WSL for way longer than I care to admit.
-The problem?
-I had my SSH keys set up perfectly in Windows with the SSH agent running, but WSL insisted on using its own SSH client that couldn’t talk to the Windows agent.
-I’m honestly surprised it isn’t baked into WSL at this point.
-I stumbled on this blog post (and just read the tldr honestly), and this is my approach.
+I’ve been wrestling with SSH key management in WSL.
+I had my SSH keys set up in Windows with the SSH agent running, but WSL insisted on using its own SSH client that doesn’t talk to the Windows agent.
+I’m surprised it isn’t baked into WSL at this point.
+I found this blog post that shares a solution, documenting my approach here.

 The Solution